Before arrival in Berlin

 If you signed up for the buddy programme and we were able to find a buddy partner for you, you will receive an e-mail with their contact details approx. 1–2 months before the start of the semester.
 Please get in touch with your buddy partner and schedule a date for the first meeting.

 Pack all necessary documents related to your study semester or internship in Berlin (e.g. your passport or ID card, health insurance documents, Letter of Acceptance of ASH Berlin, Learning Agreement or Training Agreement).

 Pack enough cash for your first days in Germany and find out where and how you can withdraw money from your bank account in Germany.
 Check whether there is a weekly or monthly limit on your debit and / or credit card and whether the limit and funding is enough for bigger payments (e.g. rent and deposit during the first month) or if you might have to adapt the limit for that.
 Exchange your local currency into Euros if necessary.

 Pack warm and waterproof clothing that is suitable for the climate in Germany.
 Remember that you are currently required to wear a textile covering for mouth and nose on public transport, public transport stations and airports in Berlin, so make sure to pack a mask, a self-made covering or a scarf.

-Please check on our website about student exchange and the Corona virus if there are any quarantine regulations in affect for people arriving in Berlin and follow these regulations.
+Please check on our website about student exchange and the Corona virus if there are any registration and quarantine orders in affect for people arriving from risk areas and follow these regulations.
 If you are affected by a quarantine order, please inform us as soon as possible via e-mail.